 Ford Ranger XLT (1998-2011)

 When I bought my 2000 Ford Ranger in late 2014, it had 130,000 miles, a bright-red check engine light, a dinged side panel, and crappy tires.
-And $3,000 later, it’s a great truck that has dragged me all over the Rocky Mountains in all sorts of weather.
+And $3,000 later, it was a great truck that dragged me all over the Rocky Mountains in all sorts of weather.
 All in? $6,500.

-Price: Rangers vary widely depending on age, but a savvy buyer should be able to get into a decent early 2000s model for around $5,000.
-Lower mileage will cost more.
+Price: Rangers vary widely depending on age, but a savvy buyer should be able to get into a decent early 2000s model for around $7,000.
+Lower mileage will cost a lot more.

 The good: The Ford Ranger XLT was made in massive quantities, so it’s easy to find.
 It’s also easy to find cheap parts and work on these smallish trucks.

-The bad: You will probably spend some time with a wrench, as high-mileage Fords aren’t the most reliable vehicles on the road.
+The bad: You will probably spend some time with a wrench, as high-mileage Fords aren’t the most reliable adventure vehicles under $10,000 on the road.
 I’ve put a fair bit of work into this truck, but it’s still $20,000 cheaper than buying new.

 Why Ranger?
 If you want a pickup that easily fits into a normal parking spot, this is one of just a few midsize options.

 Toyota 4Runner (1995-2009)